Next Steps

 PRODUCTION & DESIGN

-Nearly all courses in Production & Design are open to all students in any areas.
-Some courses may require prerequisites, corequisites or permission from the department to allow students to build cumulative skills and receive necessary safety trainings.
+Nearly all courses in Production & Design are open to all students in any area.
+Some courses may require prerequisites, corequisites or permission from the department to allow students to build cumulative skills and receive necessary safety training.
 Students who are committed to study in the areas of Theatre Design (set, costume, lighting, sound, and video), Construction (costume, and scenery), Craft (Props and Scenic Art), Technology (lighting, sound, and video), and Management (production management, technical direction, and stage management) and want to pursue intensive hands-on development of these areas will typically switch to the BFA Hons – Production/Design degree.

 What you are submitting: